rust-lang/book/second-edition/src/ch15-02-deref.md

 <span class="caption">Listing 15-8: Defining a `MyBox<T>` type</span>

-We define a struct named `MyBox` and declare a generic parameter `T`, since we want our type to be able to hold values of any type. `MyBox` is a tuple struct with one element of type `T`.
+We define a struct named `MyBox` and declare a generic parameter `T`, because we want our type to hold values of any type.
+The `MyBox` type is a tuple struct with one element of type `T`.
 The `MyBox::new` function takes one parameter of type `T` and returns a `MyBox` instance that holds the value passed in.

-Let’s try adding the code from Listing 15-7 to the code in Listing 15-8 and changing `main` to use the `MyBox<T>` type we’ve defined instead of `Box<T>`.
+Let’s try adding the `main` function in Listing 15-7 to Listing 15-8 and changing it to use the `MyBox<T>` type we’ve defined instead of `Box<T>`.
 The code in Listing 15-9 won’t compile because Rust doesn’t know how to dereference `MyBox`:

 <span class="filename">Filename: src/main.rs</span>